radixsh/quartz/README.md

 $ sudo npm install -g n
 $ sudo n stable
 ```
-then you can run bitz using `nodejs index.js` (or nodemon, if you have that; run `nodemon`.) to be hoenst, i'm really not sure if this will work. so far it's not working on my chromebook, but then, that's a chromebook. :)
+then you can run bitz using `nodejs index.js` (or, if you have it, use `nodemon`.) to be honest, i'm really not sure if this will work. so far it's not working on my chromebook, but then, that's a chromebook. :)

 ## functionalities
 [...]